Thomas C. Hindman: Trans-Mississippi command

 After Shiloh, Hindman took leave in Helena to recover.
 He was promoted to the rank of major general to date from April 14 and reported back to the army at Corinth, Mississippi, on May 10.
 On May 26, Hindman received orders from Beauregard to head back west of the Mississippi River and take command of Arkansas and the Indian Territory; these orders were expanded the next day to command Arkansas, Missouri, the Indian Territory, and Louisiana north of the Red River of the South.
 After stopping to gather supplies and weapons in Memphis, Helena, and Napoleon, Arkansas, Hindman arrived in Little Rock on May 30.
 Major General Earl Van Dorn had recently transferred almost all of the men and supplies in the Trans-Mississippi Department to east of the Mississippi, leaving very little in Arkansas.

 Hindman had to construct his department from little, in one of the least developed parts of the Confederacy.
 He approached his task with zeal and energy, enforcing conscription laws (he illegally exempted from conscription the manufacturers of some goods he deemed necessary), promoted guerrilla warfare, and declared martial law.
 He also took troops passing through the state for Trans-Mississippi use, ordered all white troops in the Indian Territory to report to Arkansas, set up facilities to produce supplies and weapons, and secured the return of a division of Missouri troops that had been sent east of the Mississippi.
 He also reorganized the cavalry units within his department.
-Stephen B. Oates credited Hindman's actions with making the cavalry under his authority "useful instead of ornamental".
-In the long run, his policies towards guerrilla warfare backfired on Hindman, as it eventually led to an increase in lawlessness in the state and Shea suggested that Hindman's open hatred of the Union may have been connected to incidents of Confederate troops murdering captured Union soldiers in May.
+Historian Stephen B. Oates credited Hindman's actions with making the cavalry under his authority "useful instead of ornamental".
+In the long run, his support of guerrilla warfare backfired on Hindman, as it eventually led to an increase in lawlessness in the state.
+Some captured Union soldiers were tortured and murdered, and Shea suggested that Hindman's open hatred of the Union may have been to blame.